srvidya03/Restaurant-Website/README.md

 3)you can type "localhost:5000/api/v1/restaurants" into your browser to see the data in our database, or login to our MongoDB page to look at it (username:cesarg7@csu.fullerton.edu password:Zammy7230!)

-If it looks like a giant paragraph that makes no sense, then you might need to download a json viewer extension for whatever browser you are using.
-I use google chrome and I had to downlaod JSONVue extension
+If local host webpage looks like a giant paragraph that makes no sense, then you might need to download a json viewer extension for whatever browser you are using.
+I use google chrome and I had to download JSONVue extension

 4)change your directory in the terminal to C:\ ... \RestaurantRecommendation\Project 0\frontend